greenelab/deep-review/all-sections.md

 retrieve images based on content; generate and enhance images;
 and combine images with clinical reports [@LL5huVs3; @yEstnIOT].

-Though there are many commonalities with the analysis of natural photographs, there are also key differences.
-In all cases that we examined, fewer than one million images were available for training, and datasets are often many orders of magnitude smaller than collections of natural photographs.
-Researchers have developed subtask-specific strategies to address this challenge
+Though there are many commonalities with the analysis of natural images, there are also key differences.
+In all cases that we examined, fewer than one million images were available for training, and datasets are often many orders of magnitude smaller than collections of natural images.
+Researchers have developed subtask-specific strategies to address this challenge.

-The first strategy repurposes features extracted from natural photographs by deep learning models, such as ImageNet [@cBVeXnZx], for new purposes.
+The first strategy repurposes features extracted from natural images by deep learning models, such as ImageNet [@cBVeXnZx], for new purposes.
 Diagnosing diabetic retinopathy through color fundus images became an area of focus for deep learning researchers after a large labeled image set was made publicly available during a 2015 Kaggle competition [@ayTsooEM].
-Most participants trained neural networks from scratch [@ayTsooEM; @ayTsooEM; @14Ovc5nPg], but Gulshan et al. [@1mJW6umJ] repurposed a 48-layer Inception-v3 deep architecture pre-trained on natural images and surpassed the state-of-the-art specificity and sensitivity.
+Most participants trained neural networks from scratch [@ayTsooEM; @e3vyHBV2; @14Ovc5nPg], but Gulshan et al. [@1mJW6umJ] repurposed a 48-layer Inception-v3 deep architecture pre-trained on natural images and surpassed the state-of-the-art specificity and sensitivity.
 Such features were also repurposed to detect